IanCarrasco/pytorch-lightning/docs/source/introduction_guide.rst

 Predicting
 ----------
-Again, a LightningModule is exactly the same as a PyTorch module.
+Again, a :class:`~pytorch_lightning.core.LightningModule` is exactly the same as a PyTorch module.
 This means you can load it and use it for prediction.

 .. code-block:: python